-At the end of March, we opened our new £3m Ambulatory Care Centre.
+In April 2014, we opened our new £3m Ambulatory Care Centre.
 This pioneering new centre brings together our adult and child same day emergency care for the first time in a dedicated unit.
-For adults, the centre has five times more space with 17 treatment spaces and children are able to be observed for longer periods of time than in our emergency department.
+For adults, the centre will have five times more space with 17 treatment spaces and children will be able to be observed for longer periods of time than in our emergency department.

-The centre provides easy access to diagnostic tests and specialist staff as well as support for patients going home, coordinating care with our community services and social care teams.
+The centre provides easy access to diagnostic tests, the Access to hospital consultants and specialist staff to support for patients going home and coordinated care with our community services and social care teams.